p1yu5h/ai-chat-app/README.md

 - Using React.memo for MessageInput component to prevent unnecessary re-renders.
 - Use useCallback hook to memoize callback functions.
 - Use redux store with redux-persist to store conversations in localStorage.

+## Future improvements
+Given more time, I'd like to add:
+- Streaming animation for the chat bot's response
+- Dark mode
+- Markdown editor
+- Keyboard shortcuts to start new conversations, end current conversation, open/close sidebar, etc.

 ## Libraries Used
 - React